DjangoGirls/tutorial/en/macosx/python_introduction/prompt.md

 Once you're ready, follow the instructions below.

-We want to open up a Python console, so type in `python3` on Mac OS and hit `enter`.
+We want to open up a Python console, so type in `python3` on Mac OSX and hit `enter`.

 {% filename %}command-line{% endfilename %}
 ```